vlsi/vlsi-release-plugins/README.md

 Change log
 ----------
 v1.17.0
+* checksum-dependency-plugin: new plugin to verify the downloaded dependencies on resolution
 * all plugins: remove Implementation-Version manifest attribute to make jars have consistent checksums across versions
 * stage-vote-release-plugin: make sitePreviewEnabled configurable via property